Harrow Road Turkish

 ventilation, excellence in heating, comfort in dressing rooms, capability of shampooers, and general attention.
 Messrs.
 NEVILL'S

-name is a guarantee.
+is a guarantee.

 baths declined in popularity in the post-World War II years (even more